I've selected the top portable air conditioners to keep you cool this summer – and there's one to suit every budget

 Are portable air conditioners expensive to run?

-That said, it's important to buy the best portable air conditioner for your room size, otherwise your unit will be working overtime to try and cool a too-large space and subsequently increase the cost of running a portable air conditioner.
+That said, it's important to buy the best portable air conditioner for your room size; otherwise, your unit will be working overtime to try and cool a too-large space and subsequently increase the cost of running a portable air conditioner.
+Running costs can be reduced by choosing the right size for your space, using timers or sleep modes, keeping filters clean and maintaining good ventilation.

-Most portable air con units come with an energy rating stated on their energy label to help you compare how many kW per hour the unit will use.
+Most portable air conditioning units come with an energy rating stated on their energy label to help you compare how many kW per hour the unit will use.

 Do you need to vent a portable air conditioner?

-Yes, a portable air con unit will need to vented out of a window in order to dispel the warm air that the unit has sucked from the room.
+Yes, a portable air conditioning unit will need to be vented out of a window in order to dispel the warm air that the unit has sucked from the room.

-Technically you could just stick the portable air conditioner's exhaust hose out of the window to do this, but this will mean you're letting hot outside air back inside the room.
-That means the air conditioner will be working very hard to cool the room and isn't energy efficient or economical.
+Technically, you could just stick the portable air conditioner's exhaust hose out of the window to do this, but this will mean you're letting hot outside air back inside the room.
+That means the air conditioner will be working very hard to cool the room, and it isn't energy efficient or economical.

-A window sealing kit aims to prevent this situation by forming a seal around the opened window that you can poke the exhaust hose through.
+A window sealing kit aims to prevent this situation by forming a seal around the opened window, and through that, you can poke the exhaust hose.
 The air conditioner can then draw hot air from the room into the body of the unit, cool it via refrigerant, blow the cooled air back into the room, and vent the extracted heat out to the outside world.

 A window sealing kit is often provided with the best portable air conditioners, but not always, so it's worth checking the small print before you buy.